Religion in the Achaemenid Empire: Oxus

+Oxus is an Iranian deity not known from the Avesta and, therefore, likely represents a non-Zoroastrian, Iranian religious tradition.
 The earliest textual evidence of the worship of Oxus, dated to the Achaemenid period, are personal names attested in Aramaic texts from Bactria from the fourth century BCE, such as Vaxšu-bandaka ("slave of Oxus" or "servant of Oxus"), Vaxšu-data ("created by Oxus") and Vaxšu-abra-data ("given by the clouds of Oxus").
 Further examples occur in Hellenistic sources, for example Oxybazos ("strong through Oxus"), Oxydates ("given by Oxus"), Mithroaxos ("[given by] Mithra and Oxus") and possibly Oxyartes (if the translation "protected by Oxus" is accepted).

 A plan of the temple of Oxus excavated in Takht-i Sangin.

 In Takht-i Sangin a temple dedicated to Oxus has been discovered.
 According to a number of Muslim geographers from the ninth and tenth centuries, this area was customarily considered the beginning of Jayhun (Oxus), which might constitute a survival of an originally Bactrian tradition responsible for the selection of this location as a cult center of the related river god.
 Excavations indicate that the temple was originally founded in the early Seleucid period, and remained in use until the reign of the Kushan king Huvishka.
 One of the objects from this site is a stone altar following Greek artistic conventions inscribed with a dedication of a certain Atrosokes to Oxus.
 His name is Bactrian and can be translated as "burning with sacred fire", and it is possible that he was a priest.
 Further excavations revealed three more similar Greek inscriptions, seemingly left behind by Bactrian worshipers of Oxus.

 A seal with a human-headed bull from the Oxus Treasure is inscribed with Oxus' name written in the Aramaic script.
 It has been pointed out that the objects found in the temple of Oxus in Takht-i Sangin have close parallels among these belonging to the Oxus Treasure, which might indicate the latter was originally found in the same location.
 It has been suggested that priests of Oxus hid a number of objects out of fear of looting during a period of increased activity of the Yuezhi in the second half of the second century BCE, but failed to recover them, leaving the Oxus Treasure to only be discovered some two thousand years later.

-Other deities
+Near Eastern religions

-The Persepolis tablets indicate that the royal palace was dedicated in the heart of Persia to the worship of various deities, some of which may have been identified as Iranian (Nariasanga, perhaps Zurvan) and others as Elamite deities still venerated in the same places where they had been for centuries before the arrival of the Persians (Humban, Napirisha).
+Elamite religion